Litter Robot III Open-Air

 - Reset button allows you to restart the unit to keep it working normally or stop unwanted activation.

-- Option to upgrade to a Wi-Fi Smart version, the Litter Robot “Connect”
+- Option to upgrade to a Wi-Fi powered version, the Litter Robot “Connect”

-- The unit is bigger so it’s bulkier
+- The unit is big so it’s bulky

 - Waste drawer increased slightly its capacity regarding previous versions but not a lot (though it holds waste up to 10 days with a 8-lbs cat like mine with cool weather)

-- Panel doesn’t show the current wait time (3, 7 or 15 min) so there’s not a way to check the new wait time if you decide to change it.
+- Panel doesn’t show the current wait time (3, 7 or 15 min) so you can’t visually confirm the new wait time if you decide to change it.

-- Litter amount is very specific so you need to trial and error a little bit to get the exact amount (as the video review states, 12 to 13 cups is a good amount of litter)
+- Litter amount can’t exceed the full line, otherwise, the Globe doesn’t rotate (as the video review states, 12 to 13 cups is a good amount of litter)

 - High price

 A POSSIBLE COSMETIC “CON”:

 Personally, this “Con” has not happened to me with my unit and I have had it for over 2 years, but I thought I should mention this in case you see other reviews mentioning this.
 There are few customers stating that the rubber lip on the entry detaches from the Globe when it rotates.
-This is just cosmetic and doesn’t affect the function of this machine at all, but I wanted to show you on the following video that my unit has never had this cosmetic “Con”.
+This is just cosmetic and doesn’t affect the function of this machine at all, but I wanted to show you in the following video that my unit has never had this cosmetic “Con”.